aezaki/aezaki/README.md

 #

 ### 🎓 Courses and Degree
-I'm currently studying at the University of Waterloo, expecting to graduate in December of 2023 with a Bachelor's Degree in Computer Science and a Minor in Business.
+I'm a University of Waterloo Graduate, with a Bachelor's Degree in Computer Science and a Minor in Business.
 Some of the relevent courses I have taken throughout my degree are:
   - Data Structures
   - Algorithims
   - Object Oriented Programming